What Are Polarized Lenses For?

 Polarized, or anti-glare, sunglass lenses reduce light glare and eyestrain.
 Because of this, they improve vision and safety in the sun.
 When working or playing outdoors, you can become frustrated and even temporarily blinded by reflected light and glare.
 This is a potentially dangerous situation that polarization can prevent.

 Usually light scatters because it bounces at varying angles off an object’s uneven surface.
 But if the surface is smooth, as with calm water or a flat piece of sheet metal, light reflects at one angle.
 When this light reflects right in your eyes, this is what we know as glare.
 Polarized sunglasses reduce glare and solve this problem.

 Polarized lenses have a special chemical applied to them to filter light.
 The chemical’s molecules are lined up specifically to block some of the light from passing through the lens.
 Think of it like a miniblind hanging in front of a window.
 Only light that passes through the blind’s openings can be seen.

-When Not to Use Polarized Glasses
+When to Use Polarized Glasses